-Each student in the sub-group will be responsible for presenting and discussing how relational capacity and Prochaska's Stages of Change theory (both NURS 7100 content) formed an integral component of providing effective nursing care to their primary client.
-Furthermore, each individual student will lead the larger group to an understanding of how the social determinant of health and concept presented by their sub-group can be understood in the context of their work with their primary client.
+Each student in the sub-group will be responsible for presenting and discussing how relational practice and Prochaska's Stages of Change theory (both NURS 7100 content) formed an integral component of providing effective nursing care to their primary client.
+Reflect back on the analysis and understanding generated by the reflective assignment on 'partnership' and the growth in your capacity resulting from the challenges inherent in truly collaborative, client-centered nursing care.

 The presentation should mimic the format or tone of professional colleagues gathered for a team conference.
+Consider how you would promote your team's understanding of the unique needs of your client and either assist them to engage in effective nursing care with the client or seek assistance for yourself to develop a better understanding of or strategies to work with the client.
 To support this approach, in Week Seven, each student will be required to distribute one page of relevant case data (protecting confidentiality) so that the group will 'know' the basics about the client.
 The conference is to be a maximum of 15 minutes in length (time limits will be enforced); discussion must be at least 5 minutes of that time.